Jean Boudriot

 Jean Pierre Paul Boudriot, (20 March 1921 in Dijon — 22 February 2015 in Paris) was a French naval architect and notable historian of weaponry and naval engineering.

-Bourdiot was one on the foremost instigators of the renaissance of naval archaeology and of arsenal modelism.
+Boudriot was one on the foremost instigators of the renaissance of naval archaeology and of arsenal modelism.
 He notably authored a 4-volume opus on 74-guns, Le vaisseau de 74 canons.

-Biography

-Career

 Born to a family of architects, Jean Boudriot started studying architecture.

 In 1942, he started studying at Beaux-Arts, where he met his wife.

 In 1943, he volunteered to work on a farm in Bourgogne to avoid STO forced work in Germany, and later in a schiste mine near Autun until May 1944.

 After achieving an architecture diploma in 1947, Boudriot started working with three of his Beaux-Arts friends.
 He notably worked with Pierre Lejeune in Paris.